 Morning at the Riga Ghetto and Latvian Holocaust Museum

 When we talk about the history of WWII, most people are aware of the infamous concentration camps in Poland and Germany.
 War history in the Baltics is not as widely known, so a trip to the Riga Ghetto and Latvian Holocaust Museum is a must.
 Until our visit to Riga, we remained ignorant to the extent of the effects of WWII on Riga and Latvia as a whole.
 A visit to this museum provided some valuable insight into the city’s history.
+We believe it is definitely one of the top things to do in Riga.

 The museum opened in September 2010 with a mission to preserve the memories and history of the Jewish community in Latvia during WWII.
 It is located behind Riga train station in the historical area, Spikeri, near the original location of the Riga Ghetto.